onetonfoot/ExprManipulation/README.md

 # Examples

-For more in-depth real examples see the examples folder.
+For more in-depth examples see the examples folder.

 # Related Packages